Anatomical Gift Program

 Organs (with the exception of eyes) have been removed after death.

 There has been severe physical trauma or multiple amputations.

 There is a history of a serious communicable disease, including (but not limited to): HIV/AIDS, hepatitis, meningitis, tuberculosis, or antibiotic-resistant microorganisms.

-Sepsis/infection is present and the microorganism has not been identified nor tested for antibiotic resistance.
+Sepsis is present or there is infection and the microorganism has not been identified and/or treated.